STATEMENT FROM THE CHAIRPERSON OF THE REMUNERATION COMMITTEE – MRS AZIZA BEGUM AMOD

-I am pleased to provide you with my first summarised remuneration report for the year.
-During the year under review, I replaced Mr Young as chairman of the remuneration committee and, with the support of the committee members in the areas of human resources and organisational transformation, I am able to discharge my duties as mandated by the Board.
+I am pleased to provide you with my first summarised remuneration report.
+During the year under review, I replaced Mr Hove as chairman of the remuneration committee and, with the support of the committee members in the areas of human resources and organisational transformation, I was able to discharge my duties as mandated by the Board.

-In South Africa, good governance, ethics and leadership regarding remuneration are primarily informed by King IV™.
-This report highlights the key components of our policy and how these aligned to our performance and strategic objectives for the 2018 financial year.
-The remuneration committee is governed by its Charter that is reviewed annually.
+This report highlights the key components of our policy and how these are aligned to our performance and strategic objectives for the 2019 financial year.
+The remuneration committee is governed by its charter that is reviewed annually.

 Our approach to remuneration aligns to our ethics, corporate governance philosophy and shared values – respect and trust, people, integrity, accountability, stakeholders, commitment and investment.
 Remuneration and reward systems remain sensitive matters, especially in the socio-political environment.
-During the past year, we introduced a few non-material changes to the remuneration policy, strategy and associated practices in alignment with best practices, but we have kept our core remuneration policy and principles consistent.
 We will continue to review and adapt to changes in market conditions to ensure that our policy and principles remain appropriately aligned with our overall business strategy.

 It is fundamental to our core remuneration principles that executive remuneration is aligned to the Group’s performance.
 Income differentials are an important topic within the Group and the remuneration committee remains committed to monitoring and addressing this critical issue.
 Executive remuneration and the governance of remuneration continues to remain a feature of the corporate governance landscape while the issue of income differentials and the steps necessary to address these continue to enjoy prominence in the local and international markets.

-The alignment of our executives’ remuneration to the long-term strategic goals of the Group to deliver sustainable value to shareholders and build the business remained a key focus during the year.
+The alignment of our executives’ remuneration to the long-term strategic goals of the Group to deliver sustainable value to shareholders and build the business remained a key focus.
 Some decisions and their related impact in setting targets in terms of performance-related remuneration were made for the executives and senior management of the Group.
-Weightings of performance as well as specific financial targets were reviewed and amended accordingly for the year under review.
+Weightings of performance as well as specific financial targets were reviewed and amended accordingly.
 The committee was satisfied and will continue to monitor remuneration against the appropriate strategic objectives, performance and market benchmarks.

 The committee remains mindful to ensure overall remuneration was appropriate for the performance of the Group and in relation to its operational peers.
 In doing so, the committee considered the overall risk environment, its risk appetite and risk profile and the need to attract, retain and motivate key talent to enable delivery of the Group’s strategic objectives.